Airfm: Deep Dive into Architecture

 Airfm is built on two powerful technologies: Qt/QML for the frontend, and Python for the backend.
 This combination allows for a clean separation of concerns, with each technology playing to its strengths.

-• Qt/QML for the Frontend: Qt is a mature and powerful framework for creating cross-platform applications with native-like performance.
-QML, a declarative language that is part of the Qt framework, is used to design the user interface.
-QML allows for the creation of fluid, animated, and visually appealing user interfaces, which is a key goal for Airfm.
+- Qt/QML for the Frontend: Qt is a mature and powerful framework for creating cross-platform applications.
+QML, a declarative language, is used to design the user interface, allowing for fluid, animated, and visually appealing interfaces.

 The Model-View-Delegate (MVD) Architecture